voucan-us4/BrunysIXLWork/README.md

 - 3kh0
 - Szvy Central

-(NOT ALL GAMES GRABBED FROM THESE SOURCES.)
+(NOT ALL SOURCED GRABBED FROM THESE SOURCES.)

 ## BrunysIXLWork Devs
 - Brunys (OWNER) (HEAD DEV)